 These definitions are not absolute.
-God moding, power gaming and meta gaming can take on many other forms than what has been mentioned.
-If you believe that another player is god moding or meta gaming, please bring it to an op’s attention or log the incident and submit it to an op as soon as possible.
+Auto hitting, god moding, power gaming and meta gaming can take on many other forms than what has been mentioned.
+If you believe that another player is god moding or meta gaming, please bring it to an mod’s attention or log the incident and submit it to the mods at firstname.lastname@example.org as soon as possible.

 God-PCs (player characters) are not permitted in #BlkDragon*Inn, either.
 This refers to actual deities being used as characters, or extremely over powered characters.
 Massive, building sized demons razing the city or incredibly strong wizards who can summon a firestorm that destroys half the country side are just two examples of what would be considered a God-PC, but are certainly not limited.

 First and foremost, unless you’re a designated GM, all actions must be treated as attempts, unless previously consented upon OOCly.